gbumps/react-native-screenguard/README.md

 - This library support blocking screenshot for iOS 13+, Android 5+ only.

 - The protection filter is already activated until you call `unregister`.
-So remember to call each function only <b>ONCE</b> for limitting errors and unexpected problems might happened during testing.
+So remember to call a function only <b>ONCE</b> for limitting errors and unexpected problems might happened during testing.

 - Lib does not support combine feature together yet.
 (For example you want to use `registerWithBlurView` combine with `register` to have a blur view with color behind,.....)